Tapal Tea: Management

 The chairman of the company is Aftab Tapal.
 The board of directors include Mehvish Tapal, Kumail Tapal and Maria Tapal.

 Research Lab

-The company carries out research and development activity involving different tea grades at its Tapal Tea Lab.
+The company carries out research and development activity involving different tea leaf grading at its Tapal Tea Lab.

 Tapal Energy

 The Tapal family also have energy investments in the form of a 126-megawatt furnace oil powered diesel reciprocating generator in Karachi near Hub and wind and solar operations.